dawid-bytys/university/term-5/python/final-project/README.md

   - `start_node_idx`: Index of the starting node.
   - `end_node_idx`: Index of the ending node.
 - Returns a tuple containing the weight of the shortest path and an iterator over the nodes in the path.

 **Note:** This method assumes that the graph is weighted.
 If the graph is not weighted, a `ValueError` will be raised.

+### `has_negative_cycle() -> bool`

+- Checks if the directed weighted graph has a negative cycle.
+- Returns `True` if a negative cycle is detected, `False` otherwise.

+**Note:** This method assumes that the graph is both directed and weighted.
+If the graph is not directed or not weighted, a `ValueError` will be raised.

+### `floyd_warshall() -> list[list[float]]`

+- Applies the Floyd-Warshall algorithm to find the shortest paths between all pairs of nodes in a weighted graph.
+- Returns a 2D list representing the matrix of shortest path distances between nodes.

+**Note:** This method assumes that the graph is weighted.
+If the graph is not weighted, a `ValueError` will be raised.